LCLnfma/Kankitus_emcee/README.md

 # Kankitus_emcee
-Modeling population dynamics of \textit{Eotetranychus kankitus} in peach orchards: the role of varietal effects
+Modeling population dynamics of Eotetranychus kankitus in peach orchards: the role of varietal effects